TheOdinProject/curriculum/extra_stuff/lessons_in_progress/gearing_up.md

 ###The Growth Mindset
 There is a wide body of research that supports that intelligence is not fixed, it can be developed.
-People usually fall into one of the following two mindsets
+People usually fall into one of the following two mindsets:

 **Fixed Mindset**
 Someone who believes if they don't get something on their first attempt they never